CORNET 2.0: A Co-Simulation Middleware for Robot Networks: Introduction

 Autonomous robots are game-changers in domains as diverse as transportation, disaster response, mining, exploration and health care.
 With the technological advances in artificial intelligence, cloud-edge computing, and machine learning, autonomous robots are expected to play a vital role in the future of civic transportation systems.
 With the emergence of 5G and vehicle-to-infrastructure (V2X) frameworks, use-cases like infrastructure assistance~\cite{tsukada:hal-01558066} and advanced driver assistance systems that are situation aware~\cite{machines5010006} are enabled.
 Implementation of these frameworks requires development of new algorithms and proper tuning of parameters.
 However, it is not always feasible to use real robots when iteratively designing and validating these algorithms as it is time-consuming and costly, with both hardware and environment in the loop.
 Therefore it is necessary to accurately simulate the system with appropriate tools.

 However, most of the R\&D efforts into simulators address two distinct and separate areas.
 Network simulators like NS3\cite{ns3}, OMNET++\cite{opnet}, etc., attempt to represent the traffic over the communication network, while autonomous systems simulators like Gazebo\cite{koenig2004design}, AirSim\cite{shah2018airsim}, etc., focus on the physical interactions of the robot with their environment.
 There is a dearth of open-source tools to simulate multi-agent systems with realistic control-loop interactions and detailed network-side simulation.
 In this work, we address this gap through an integrated framework for the realistic simulation of connected autonomous robots, and extend our earlier work on CORNET\cite{acharya2020cornet}.
+Physic simulators employ a continuous time-based simulation strategy, whereas network simulators are event-driven.
+Due to the different design principles behind physics and network simulators, synchronization mechanisms needs meticulous planning.

 The main contributions of this paper are as follows: \begin{itemize} \item Integration design and implementation of two open-source simulation engines, Gazebo-ROS, and mininet-WiFi\cite{fontes2015mininet}, with mobility and time synchronization; \item Extension of the framework to support any robotic middleware like ROS, ROS2, etc.; \item Support for container-based virtualization for better isolation of network and application logic. \end{itemize}